metasong/iam-data/documents/Async & Performance Chapter 4: Generators_199.md

 run( main );
 ```
 > The run(..) we defined returns a promise which is wired to resolve once the generator is complete, or receive an uncaught exception if the generator doesn't handle it.
-We don't show that capability here, but we'll come back to it later in the chapter.
 ## ES7: async and await?

 ```js